Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item
 - Attunement

 **Annul**: As an reaction upon begin targeted by a spell that targets you, you can cancel it and gain charges equal to the spells mana cost.
-You can stack up to a maximum of 50 charges, if you don't have enough charges to contain the spell targeting you, the spell is not canceled.
+You can stack up to a maximum of 30 charges, if you don't have enough charges to contain the spell targeting you, the spell is not canceled.

-**Nightfall**: You can spend charges to cast the following spells by spendng charges:
+**Nightfall**: You can spend charges to cast the following spells on yourself by spendng charges:
-- (10) Invisibility
+- (5) Invisibility
-- (20) Pass without a Trace
+- (15) Pass without a Trace
-- (30) Greater invisibility
+- (25) Greater invisibility
-- (40) Globe of Invulnerability

 _You gain +2 to all saving throws_